What’s it like working as a Marketing Executive?

 Marrying goods and services produced by a company with the needs of clients, both existing and potential, puts Marketing Executives at the cutting edge of a business’ operations.
 Without the valuable research that a Marketing Executive provides, maritime companies would be ‘blind’ to their customers’ requirements.
 Good Marketing Executives have a flair for strategic and creative thinking, coupled with commercial understanding of the business, and are able to put excellent communication and presentation skills to use.
 In the maritime industry, they are often also fluent in a second language in deference to the truly international nature of the shipping business.

-How big is this sector?
-Marketing is recognised as one of the most important activities in manufacturing and service industries, and with so many potential maritime employers the prospects for a Marketing Executive are extensive.
+Marketing is recognized as one of the most important activities in manufacturing and service industries, and with so many potential maritime employers the prospects for a Marketing Executive are extensive.
 However, not all companies can afford to have a dedicated Marketing Executive and the services needed to support them, such as designers and production teams.
 Here, companies may prefer to employ Marketing Executives on a per project basis from an agency or consultancy, or on a freelance basis.